-‘Limited by Budget’ regardless if you are an agency or advertiser should be one notification that you are excited to find in an AdWords account, as it should always mean opportunity.
+The phrase “limited by Budget,” regardless of whether you’re are an agency or advertiser, should be one notification that you are excited to find in an AdWords account, as it should always mean opportunity.

-1. You can likely increase your sales / revenue just by increasing your spend.
+- You can likely increase your sales/revenue just by increasing your spend.

-2. If you are unhappy with your Return on Ad Spend (ROAS) there is likely fat you can cut and improve your ROAS / CPAs pretty easily.
+- If you are unhappy with your return on ad spend (ROAS), there is likely fat you can cut and improve your ROAS/cost per action (CPA) pretty easily.

 That is a WIN, WIN, WIN situation.